 \subsection{Modeling FMO using QSW}

-Earlier attempts \cite{41,43,Hoyer_2010} to model exciton transfer in FMO complex have used non-probability conserving master equations.
-These equations use loss terms to model absorption of exciton's by reaction centers and like QSW combine incoherent and coherent transport via a master equation approach.
+Earlier attempts~\cite{41,43,Hoyer_2010} to model exciton transfer in FMO complex have used non-probability conserving master equations.
+These equations use loss terms to model absorption of excitons by reaction centers and combine incoherent and coherent transport via a master equation approach.
 Here, we take another approach of adding an extra vertex and model FMO using probability conserving QSW.
-This was first done in Ref.\cite{QSWalk}.
+This was first done in Ref.~\cite{QSWalk}.
 This model is versatile and can reproduce pure dephasing transport as well as both dephasing and incoherent scattering, however, it does not have an explicit temperature dependence.
-Ref.~\cite{QSWalk} also made an incorrect comparison of the QSW model with both incoherence and dephasing to the model of Ref.~\cite{Hoyer_2010} which includes only dephasing.
-In our work, we correct this and compare QSW with pure dephasing to the model of Ref.~\cite{Hoyer_2010} to get a proper one to one correspondence between $\omega$ and temperature.
-Thus, we compare the plots of total site coherence versus time for various values of $\omega$ for QSW using pure dephasing with Fig.~3(c) of Ref.\cite{Hoyer_2010}.
-We find that $\omega=0.19$ corresponds to a temperature of $77K$ and $\omega=0.486$ corresponds to a temperature of $300K$.
-Using $\omega=0.19$ in the simulation of QSW with pure dephasing in FMO, the plot of site population versus time replicates Fig.~3(d) of \cite{Hoyer_2010} which is at $77K$.
-First in sub-section 3.B.1 we model exciton transfer in FMO using pure dephasing, then in sub-section 3.B.2 both dephasing and incoherent scattering is considered.
-The QSW simulations shown in section IV use the \textit{QSWalk} package\cite{QSWalk,QSWalkdownload} for \textit{ Wolfram Mathematica}.
+Ref.~\cite{QSWalk} also made an incorrect comparison of the QSW model with both incoherence and dephasing to the model of Ref.~\cite{Hoyer_2010} which includes only incoherence.
+In our work, we correct this and compare QSW with only incoherence to the model of Ref.~\cite{Hoyer_2010} to get a good match of $\omega$ with temperature.
+Thus, we compare the plots of total site coherence versus time for various values of $\omega$ for QSW with only incoherence and Fig.~3(c) of Ref.~\cite{Hoyer_2010}.
+We find that $\omega=0.19$ corresponds roughly to a temperature of $77~K$ and $\omega=0.45$ corresponds approximately to a temperature of $300~K$.
+Using $\omega=0.19$ in the simulation of QSW with only incoherence in FMO, the plot of site population versus time shows similar behavior as Fig.~3(d) of Ref.~\cite{Hoyer_2010} which is at $77~K$.
+Further, for $\omega=0.45$, the total site coherence versus time shows similar behavior to Fig.~3(c) of Ref.~\cite{Hoyer_2010} which is at $300~K$.
+First in sub-sub-section III.B.1 we model exciton transfer in FMO using QSW with pure dephasing, then in sub-sub-section III.B.2 only incoherent scattering is considered and finally, in sub-sub-section III.B.3, we make use of both dephasing and incoherent scattering in QSW.
+The QSW simulations shown in section IV use the \textit{QSWalk} package~\cite{QSWalk,QSWalkdownload} for \textit{Wolfram Mathematica}.